 Rising juniors should follow the 3 Steps to SAT & ACT Success outlined above, with one additional consideration: It’s a good idea to see if your current level of performance might make you competitive for National Merit recognition on the PSAT you’ll take in October of your junior year.
 Here are the steps:

-- Step 2: If you score at least a 1250 on your practice SAT, prepare for the October 2019 PSAT by taking the SAT Prep Class starting August 4 or August 25 (or complete SAT Individual Prep over the summer).
+- Step 2: If you score at least a 1250 on your practice SAT, prepare for the October 2022 PSAT by taking the SAT Prep Class starting in August 2022 (or complete SAT Individual Prep over the summer).
 Otherwise, go to Step 2B.
 If you score below a 1250 on your practice SAT, use the three questions above to determine when to take the official SAT or ACT:

 - Step 1: If you don’t yet have baseline scores for both the SAT and the ACT (through practice or official SAT/ACT tests), then take a practice SAT and/or ACT as soon as possible.